-Nadine Cohen – 65 Years Old, Physical Limitations with Lack of Motivation to Exercise
+Nadine Cohen – Physical Limitations with Lack of Motivation to Exercise

 Lenny is a an extremely knowledgeable trainer with an excellent understanding of how the body works.
 He tailors programs to clients’ needs and works with you at your level.
 I have gone to many “one size fits all” trainers and Lenny is not one of them.
 His exercises are varied and geared to what you need.
 His instruction on proper walking/jogging techniques is particularly helpful.

-Ellen D. Shapiro – 70 Years Old, Various Physical Limitations With Lack of Motivation to Exercise
+Ellen D. Shapiro –Various Physical Limitations and Lack of Motivation to Exercise

 Lenny Levin has been my personal trainer for over a year.
 I have found him to be intelligent, thoughtful, persevering, very observant, and creative.
 Lenny is with you for the long haul.
 He wants you to age without injury and to live in good health.
 To those ends, he creates an exercise program based on your goals and his highly informed beliefs and expertise.
 Lenny is encouraging but you cannot take his “Good” for granted.